Partnering With Communities

-Mayo Clinic Center for Translational Science Activities (CTSA)
+Mayo Clinic Center for Clinical and Translational Science (CCaTS)

 - Research and the community.
-The CTSA has online courses featuring the concepts of community-engaged research and social responsibility in research.
+The CCaTS has online courses featuring the concepts of community-engaged research and social responsibility in research.

 - Community engagement and minority inclusion.
-Part of the CTSA, the Office for Community-Engaged Research provides support to investigators seeking guidance on all aspects of conducting clinical research in and with multicultural communities.
+Part of the CCaTS, the Office for Community-Engaged Research provides support to investigators seeking guidance on all aspects of conducting clinical research in and with multicultural communities.

 - Volunteer recruitment.
-The CTSA offers several programs to assist investigators who work with research volunteers.
+The CCaTS offers several programs to assist investigators who work with research volunteers.